 Debbie Huard, the publisher of Ancillary Retail, a trade magazine for the specialty retail industry, has been watching malls evolve for years.

-“With many more store closings and redevelopments [affecting malls], ancillary and specialty income streams are becoming more and more vital to a shopping center’s bottom line, so bringing in solutions like recycling bins is an easy way to bring in some extra revenue without any additional operational expenditures,” she says.
+“With many more store closings and redevelopments [affecting malls], ancillary and specialty income streams are becoming more and more vital to a shopping mall’s bottom line, so bringing in solutions like recycling bins is an easy way to bring in some extra revenue without any additional operational expenditures,” she says.

 For example, MAC Recycling installs bins to collect used clothes from mall customers.
 The company has successfully set up close to 800 collection bins in shopping centers and other locations in the mid-Atlantic region of the United States.
 Typically the company that sets up the collection bin, MAC Recycling in this case, is responsible for monitoring its status and collecting the donated goods.
 The companies then sell the goods on the secondary market for pennies on a pound.
 Since business depends on volume, companies like MAC Recycling benefit from setting up collection containers in as many malls as they can.